mattbellis/PHYS-3330/raw-content/lab4-raw.md

 ![Voltage buffer (aka voltage follower)](../resources/lab4fig/voltage-follower.png){#fig:voltage-follower width="10cm"}

-A voltage buffer is the simplest op-amp circuit with negative feedback.
+A voltage buffer is an incredibly useful circuit which isolates an input voltage from the driving output, allowing you to drive loads from the function generator without drawing any current from it (the current will be sourced from the power supply instead).
+Two weeks ago, you tried to power a speaker directly with the function generator and found that too much of the voltage divides over the output impedance for it to be useful.
+The follower will allow you to overcome this limitation of the function generator.

 The voltage buffer is essentially a non-inverting amplifier with a gain of 1, so it is often also referred to as a follower (since the output "follows" the input).
 The buffer gets its name because no current flows through the input and therefore the voltage at the output is, in a sense, *isolated* from the voltage at the input (even though they're the same value).
-This can help you avoid unintended issues with voltage dividers: such as the one you encountered above with the function generator, as well as having measurement impedances or loads in parallel with a voltage divider changing how much current goes through $R_2$ (like you encountered in Lab 2).
+This can help you avoid unintended issues with voltage dividers: such as the one you encountered above with the function generator, as well as having measurement impedances or loads in parallel with a voltage divider changing how much current goes through $R_2$ (you also encountered this in Lab 2).

 You will use the buffer to take the output of the function generator (with a $50\ \Omega$ output impedance) and reproduce (i.e. follow) the same voltage with a very small output impedance (we calculated this in prelab question @sec:6.3)

 ![Test and measurement setup for op-amp circuits](../resources/lab4fig/op-amp-test.png){#fig:op-amp-test width="15cm"}

 1. Build the voltage follower using the function generator as $V_\text{in}$.
-Use the same settings as before ($400\text{ mV}_\text{pp}$ sine wave at $261.63\text{ Hz}$).
+You will use the same settings as before ($400\text{ mV}_\text{pp}$ sine wave at $432\text{ Hz}$).
 Figure @fig:op-amp-test shows a schematic of the full set up using Channel 1 to measure $V_\text{in}$, Channel 2 to measure $V_\text{out}$, and Channel 4 to trigger on the *Sync* output.

 2. Confirm the gain is $1$.
 If the gain is $10$ or $0.1$, this is likely due to a setting on the oscilliscope (ask for help if you're lost).